ReCogDrive: A Reinforced Cognitive Framework for End-to-End Autonomous Driving: Methodology

-Relying solely on imitation learning exhibits fundamental limitations~\cite{chu2025sft,osa2018algorithmic,ren2024diffusion}, since expert demonstrations may be multi-modal, leading to conflictual optimization results.
+Relying solely on imitation learning exhibits fundamental limitations~\citep{chu2025sft,osa2018algorithmic,ren2024diffusion}, since expert demonstrations may be multi-modal, leading to conflictual optimization results.
 As shown in Fig.~\ref{fig:training_paradigms}(a), when trained in this rare intersection turn scenario with multiple expert trajectories, the model resorts to learning an average trajectory to achieve global optimality, which can lead to incorrect or unsafe maneuvers.
 Consequently, even though the diffusion planner trained through imitation learning closely matches expert trajectories in terms of displacement, it still frequently produces collisions or drives outside the drivable area.

-A more intuitive approach is to let the model explore by driving itself in a simulated environment, mimicking real-world learning.
-However, constructing a fully interactive closed-loop simulator is highly challenging, so we use the non-reactive simulator of NAVSIM to evaluate collisions, comfort, and other metrics for reinforcement learning, as shown in Fig.~\ref{fig:training_paradigms}(b).
-Following \cite{ren2024diffusion}, the diffusion policy $\pi_\theta$ can be viewed as an internal Markov decision process that starts from Gaussian noise and gradually denoises to produce an action sequence.
-Concretely, we sample \(G\) trajectories and obtain their diffusion chains.
-The diffusion chain of a single trajectory is represented as
+To enable exploration beyond imitation, we introduce \textit{DiffGRPO}, a Group Relative Policy Optimization algorithm specifically designed for diffusion planners that tightly couples GRPO with the denoising process.
+Following \cite{ren2024diffusion}, we interpret the diffusion policy $\pi_\theta$ as an internal Markov decision process: starting from Gaussian noise, the model gradually denoises to generate a full trajectory.
+Concretely, we sample \(G\) trajectories, each represented by a diffusion chain:

-where \(T\) is the total number of denoising steps.
-For this chain:
+where \(T\) is the total number of denoising steps and transitions follow:

-These trajectories are simulated in the NAVSIM simulator, which evaluates each rollout for collisions, drivable‐area compliance, and driving comfort, and returns a Predictive Driver Model Score (PDMS) that serves as the reward \(r_i\).
+Unlike prior approaches~\citep{li2025finetuning,li2025drive} that rely on simple $\ell_2$ trajectory distances as surrogate rewards, we are the first, to our knowledge, to leverage the NAVSIM simulator to providing realistic feedback on safety and comfort.
+Each rollout is evaluated in terms of collisions, drivable-area compliance, and driving comfort, with the results aggregated into a Predictive Driver Model Score (PDMS) that serves as the reward \(r_i\).
+We cast this as a single-step decision, treating the whole trajectory as one composite action with its PDMS score as the reward.
 We then compute the group‐standardized advantage:

 Each conditional step in the diffusion chain is a Gaussian policy: